-This is a retrospective comparison of approx. 13 pregnant patients who developed
+This is a retrospective comparison of approximately 13 pregnant patients and

-failure as a result of COVID-19 infection, based on routine treatment data from the
+based on routine treatment data from the Post-Intensive Care Syndrome (PICS) outpatient

-from the Department of Anesthesiology and Intensive Care Medicine (CCM/CVK) and, in some
+clinic of the Department of Anesthesiology and Intensive Care Medicine (CCM/CVK), as well

-(CCM/CVK/CBF), the Medical Clinic specializing in hepatology and gastroenterology
+Medical Clinic specializing in Hepatology and Gastroenterology (CCM/CVK), and the

-(CCM/CVK), and the Infectiology, Pneumology and Intensive Care Medicine (CCM).
+Department of Infectiology, Pulmonology, and Intensive Care Medicine (CCM).

 Inclusion Criteria: